Red brick colonial home in fall

 A general warranty deed is the gold standard of property transfers.
 This type of deed is overwhelmingly used in residential purchases.
 Most lenders require a warranty deed for properties they finance.
 It offers buyers the greatest possible protection from future claims against the title.

-For example, if two owners ago there were fines issued because of code violations, or the owner failed to pay HOA fees, as the new owner, you won’t be responsible for paying them after taking ownership of the property.
+For example, if a past owner was issued fines because of code violations, or the owner failed to pay homeowners association (HOA) fees, as the new owner, you won’t be responsible for paying them after taking ownership of the property.

 These deeds are commonly used by temporary owners like banks who have acquired properties through foreclosure.